 A plan’s Statement of Benefits and Coverage will include information about coverage for out-of-network services.

 - + How do consumers determine if their doctor or dentist is in the network?

-The Health Insurance Marketplace and the SHOP Marketplace for Small Businesses will include a link to the insurance company website that will let consumers look up whether or not their doctor is in a plan’s network.
+The Health Insurance Marketplace and the SHOP Marketplace for Small Businesses include links to insurance company websites that will let consumers look up whether or not their doctor is in a plan’s network.
 It’s always a good idea to also check with the doctor or dentist before you schedule an appointment to learn if the information on the website is up to date.

 - + Do consumers have access to emergency care out-of-network?

 Yes, the ACA requires any health plan that provides benefits for emergency services to cover them regardless of whether the provider is in or out of the network.
 Under the ACA, health plans aren’t allowed to charge a higher copayment or coinsurance for out of network services received in an emergency.
 In addition, Kansas prohibits balance billing for emergency care received out-of-network, meaning only in-network rates will apply for all emergency care.